roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Ah, I see.
 Rapha sleeping in director's office?"

-I found like we had this talk when we went to Underground.
+I feel like we had this talk when we went to Underground.
 Unless I am mistaken, it was when Lydia went senseless​.
 For Hinagiku did not dream of Nagisa at that time, she had forgotten about whisky.